Florida Phosphate Operations

 There are three aquifer levels: Surficial, Intermediate and Floridan.
 As a result of mining activities, a temporary drop in surficial water levels may occur.
 Generally, drinking water is sourced from the Intermediate and Floridan aquifers.
 However, in accordance with our permits and the strict regulations under which we operate, this change in water level is not allowed to affect areas outside Mosaic’s property line during mining operations.
 This has been confirmed through years of water quality and water level monitoring.
 Mosaic’s Integrated Water Use Permit (IWUP) is an unprecedented approach to water conservation and regulation, including the use of Environmental Management Plans (EMPs), a predictive strategy for protecting wetlands up to four years in advance of mining operations.
 The IWUP goes beyond normal permit requirements and implements more stringent monitoring and reporting requirements, including twice the amount of previous data collection.

 Also, the Florida Industrial and Phosphate Research Institute (FIPR) has also extensively studied and conducted research concerning radiation, waste disposal, air and water pollution since its inception in 1978.
-It is funded through the phosphate severance tax.

 Additionally, there have been at least two extensive studies regarding the health of phosphate workers (a 1985 study of 3,199 workers over a 23 year period and 22,992 workers over a 43 year period).
 Neither study linked an increase in cancer or other diseases to workplace exposures in the phosphate industry.

-Most recently, there have been two independent studies by the FDOH and Hillsborough County Environmental Planning Commission (EPC) on radiation for the Riverview phosophogypsum stacks (2010 and 2012-2014) as part of the Development of Regional Impact (DRI) for the Riverview facility.
+Most recently, there have been two independent studies by the FDOH and Hillsborough County Environmental Planning Commission (EPC) on radiation from the Riverview phosophogypsum stacks (2010 and 2012-2014) as part of the Development of Regional Impact (DRI) for the Riverview facility.
 None of the measurements collected during the studies required remedial actions as recommended by public health agencies.

 Actually, Mosaic is one of the most highly regulated companies in the State of Florida.
 Florida regulations are among the most rigorous in the nation which is why the U.S. Environmental Protection Agency (EPA) is using Florida’s phosphogypsum regulations as a template for the rest of the nation.
 Mosaic has developed extensive monitoring systems for air pollution control, surface and groundwater management, employee health and safety, process safety management and waste management/minimization.